avigad/programming_in_lean/monads.rst

    #check (@put_str : string → io unit)
    #check (@get_line : io string)

 The expression ``put_str s`` changes the ``io`` state by writing ``s`` to output; the return type, ``unit``, indicates that no meaningful value is returned.
-The expression ``put_nat n`` does the analogous thing for a natural number, ``n``.
-The expression ``get_line``, in contrast; however you want to think of the change in ``io`` state, a ``string`` value is returned inside the monad.
+The expression ``get_line``, in contrast, does not take any arguments.
+However you want to think of the change in ``io`` state, a ``string`` value is returned inside the monad.
 When we use the native virtual machine interpretation, thinking of the ``io`` monad as representing a state is somewhat heuristic, since within the Lean language, there is nothing that we can say about it.
 But when we run a Lean program, the interpreter does the right thing whenever it encounters the bind and return operations for the monad, as well as the constants above.
-In particular, in the example below, it ensures that the argument to ``put_nat`` is evaluated before the output is sent to the user, and that the expressions are printed in the right order.
+In particular, in the example below, it ensures that the argument to ``put_str`` is evaluated before the output is sent to the user, and that the expressions are printed in the right order.

 .. code-block:: lean